AndroidPillars/Flutter/README.md

 # Scaffold Widet

-- A Scaffold Widget is used under MaterialApp, it gives you many basic functionalities, like AppBar, BottomNavigationBar, Drawer, FloatingActionButton etc.
+- A Scaffold Widget is used under MaterialApp, it gives you many basic functionalities like AppBar, BottomNavigationBar, Drawer, FloatingActionButton etc.

 ```ruby
 import 'package:flutter/material.dart';